f-dy/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

 - `tile_size_max`: Maximum tile size in pixels (default: 0, disabled).
 Images larger than this are split into tiles.
 - `tile_alignment`: Tile dimensions are rounded to multiples of this value for GPU efficiency (default: 16).
+- `tile_scale_iterations`: Automatically scale iteration-based parameters when tiling is used (default: True).
+When tiling increases the dataset size, training iterations are scaled proportionally to maintain equivalent training coverage.

 Example with both memory optimizations: